emmanuel-martin/recap/images/testimonials/README.md

 Quote from Aiswarya Raju

 > It didn't feel like a competition to me because everyone was so supportive to the beginners.
 I signed up by myself and teamed up with 3 people I'd never met before.
 All my teammates were at their first hackathon.
 Really hack camp was a great success, thanks to all the hackcamp coordinators and family members.

+Quote from Pavith Sudhir
+> Participating in hack camp was one of the best things that happened to me this year till now.
+This event exceeded all my expectations.
+Well, I'm saying this because hack camp gave me a platform to think upon my latest project.
+I got to meet some interesting people at Hack Camp and was really inspired by them.
+Altogether it was a wonderful experience and I really enjoyed it.